MCMC sampling colourings and independent sets of G(n,d/n) near the uniqueness threshold: Proof of Theorem

-We consider a ``agreeing-disagreeing'' configuration of the vertices in $B$ acquired according to the probability measure ${\cal P}$.
-Let $Z_i$ be the number of path of disagreements of length exactly $i$ that start from the vertex $v_0$.
-The vertex $v_0\in B$ is the only vertex of $B$ which is adjacent to the disagreeing vertex $w$.
+Let $Z\in {\cal D}$ be distributed as in $\rho$.
+A path of disagreement in $Z$ is a path in $B$ such that for every vertex $u$ in the path it holds $Z(u)={ \tt disagree}$.
+Let $R_i=R_i(Z)$ be the number of paths of disagreements of length $i$ that start from the vertex $r$.
 It holds that